Do Go On - 125 - The Legend of Bigfoot

 Thank you, Odin.

-Okay, a shrub master 27.
+Okay, a shrubmaster 27.

 That's I like it.
-That's his Twitter.

-Michael Sultenberger and Lenerd Stales.
+Michael Sultenberger and Lennert Stales.

 Great names.

-I'd also like to thank Elizabeth King, Emily Nutsen.
+I'd also like to thank Elizabeth King.

 Sorry about the pronunciation.
-I fucked that up last time.

-That's a popular topic.
+Wow, it's a popular topic.

 I didn't even realize how many people had suggested it.